 There are plenty of music player apps for Android, but which ones are actually worth using?
-This article takes a look at eight options you should consider if you’re dissatisfied with your phone’s default music player.
+This article takes a look at some of the best options you should consider if you’re dissatisfied with your phone’s default music player.

 The vintage music player made its way to Android quite a few years ago, and has unapologetically maintained the simplicity and ease of use that made it such a hit on PCs.
 It supports a wide spectrum of audio formats, and as a nice perk it also streams music to your Android device from UPnP servers, ensuring that you’re always connected to your music on your home network.